 As a parent, you should be quick to pick the telltale signs of cyberbullying on your child.
 There are various ways to detect especially if your child has gone beyond borders and now facing possible cyberbullying suicide.
 These are the ways to know that your child is being cyberbullied.

 For those children who have experienced cyberbullying from their former friends will avoid further association with such friends.
 National Crime Prevention Center (NCPC) reports that cyberbullied children always want to stay away and withdrawn, a sign that may lead to suicide due to cyberbullying.

 Most victims will also start leading a secret life.
 These may include hiding their phones and other devices.
 Another secrecy sign includes dodging questions, especially of online activities.
 We learn from Ask.fm that letting your child go into a closed room with his laptop or phone by himself could be an alarming sign.

 If your child shows some form of anger or seems to get upset over little matters, then they could be onto the road of cyberbullying victims.
-National Center for Education Statistics shows that 19 percent of bullied students of cyberbullying suicide statistics have a negative impact on how they feel about themselves.
+National Center for Education Statistics shows that 19 percent of bullied students of cyberbullying suicide statistics hurt how they feel about themselves.

 Trouble adjusting in school

 This can be easily visible when you recently changed to a new school.
 Cyberbullying Research Center reports that 64 percent of children who have been cyberbullied admit that the act affects their learning ability.